andreaguba/WD-Seatwork-School/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- This project is to create a website about a school.
-- Whats the purpose
+- The purpose of this project is to use library to exhibit responsiveness as well as to code faster with a built-in design.
-- What are key components
+- The key components of this website
-- What technology used and how it is used
+- HTML and CSS is used with the help of external libraries to code faster and responsive layouts across platforms.

 ### Key Components
 <!-- TODO: List of Key Components -->